ching-wang/ching-wang.io/_posts/2020-01-16-clean-code-book-review.md

 const d // elapsed time in days
 ```

-This name reveals nothing.
-We should choose a name that specifies what is being
-measured and the unit of that measurement:
+> “This name reveals nothing.
+We should choose a name that specifies what is being measured and the unit of that measurement:”

 ```ruby
 const elapsedDays